stg-tud/ungoml/README.md

 You should have the unsafe-go-classifier image downloaded and tagged as usgoc/pred:latest.
 Pull the unsafe-go-classifier from <https://github.com/Cortys/unsafe-go-classifier>.
+Also, make sure you execute the script with a user which has access to Docker.

 ### Building the image